makrai/notes/mosbach2006-stabil-finetune.md

 * Few methods have been proposed to solve the observed instability (Phang+ 2018; Lee+ 2020)
   * no sufficient understanding of why fine-tuning is prone to such failure
-  * The goal of this work is to address this shortcoming.
-More specifically
+  * The goal of this work is to address this shortcoming
   * Why is fine-tuning prone to failures and how can we improve its stability?
 * We start by investigating two common hypotheses for fine-tuning instability:
   * catastrophic forgetting and small size of the fine-tuning datasets
-  * demonstrate that both hypotheses fail to explain fine-tuning instability
+  * both hypotheses fail to explain fine-tuning instability
   * investigate fine-tuning failures on datasets from GLUE
     * fine-tuning instability can be decomposed into two separate aspects:
       * optimization difficulties early in training,